 Stephen M. Tanous

-Vice President, Operations and Engineering
+Executive Vice President, Engineering

 Mr. Tanous has 28+ years of aerospace and defense leadership experience gained through an extensive military and private industry career.
 In the private sector, he most recently served a two-year term with Raytheon Corp. as Program Manager where he was responsible for developing and executing space control/space protection strategies for the Advanced Programs (AP) product line.